CRE · Valuation · Investment Analysis

 The Interest Structure Matters

-Fee simple vs. leased fee on the same physical asset can yield dramatically different values depending on lease terms, tenant quality, and remaining term.
+Fee simple vs. leased fee vs. ground lease on the same physical asset can yield dramatically different values depending on lease terms, tenant quality, and remaining term.
 Most investors don’t develop this lens early.

 04